FRED'S BOOK OF THE MONTH...

 The thesis of Drive is a simple one: The key to human motivation is intrinsic rather than extrinsic.
 Written plainly, this may seem obvious.
 But as Pink says, the dominant approach in management is that the best 'way to get us moving in the right direction is by dangling a crunchier carrot or weilding a sharper stick.'
 He finds numerous fascinating studies to back up his arguments.

 Throughout his book, Pink shows us companies that are bucking the trend.
-And seeing real results in the process.
-According to him, 'For too long there's been a mismatch between what science knows and what business does.'
+And seeing real results in the process - 'For too long there's been a mismatch between what science knows and what business does.'

 His arguments for motivation based on the elements of autonomy, mastery and purpose are extremely convincing.